Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

-Figure \ref{FigComparisons} focuses on the effect on the 25th and 50th percentiles of our outcome variable.
+Now, we compare our QMTE methods against other available methods in the literature.
+Differently from our approach, these estimates ignore that the outcome variable is right-censored and provide different conclusions when compared against our proposed estimator.
+For brevity, we focus our attention on the effects on the 25th and 50th percentiles ($QMTE\left(.25, \cdot \right)$ and $QMTE\left(.50, \cdot \right)$ functions) in Figures \ref{QMTEcomparison} and \ref{QMTE50comparison}.
 Our proposed methods are illustrated by the purple lines.
-We have the average $QMTE\left(.25,\cdot \right)$ function in Figure \ref{QMTEcomparison} and the average $QMTE\left(.50,\cdot \right)$ function in Figure \ref{QMTE50comparison} (Corollary \ref{cor:semi}).
-The light blue lines denote a ``naive'' version of our estimators that follows the same steps as described in Section \ref{SestSemiPara}, but do not control for the censoring variable.
-The orange lines denote the standard method in the IV literature that takes into consideration endogenous selection into treatment but ignores (or aggregates) treatment effect heterogeneity with respect to unobserved resistance to treatment.
-The orange line in Figure \ref{QMTEcomparison} is the treatment coefficient of an IV quantile regression \citep{Kaplan2017} for the 25th percentile, while Figure \ref{QMTE50comparison} is the treatment coefficient of an IV quantile regression \citep{Kaplan2017} for the 50th percentile.
-Both IV quantile regressions use the censored outcome variable as the left-hand side variable, control for court district fixed effects and use the judge's punishment rate as the instrument for the defendant being punished.
+We have the cross-district average $QMTE\left(.25,\cdot \right)$ function in Figure \ref{QMTEcomparison} and the cross-district average $QMTE\left(.50,\cdot \right)$ function in Figure \ref{QMTE50comparison} (Corollary \ref{cor:semi}).
+The light blue lines denote a ``naive'' version of our estimators that follows the same steps as described in Section \ref{SestSemiPara}, but does not condition on the censoring variable, i.e., it removes the terms associated with $C$ from Equations \eqref{EqPartiallinear}-\eqref{EqDMTR_d_estimator}.
+The orange lines denote the standard method in the IV literature that accounts for endogenous selection into treatment but ignores (or aggregates) treatment effect heterogeneity with respect to unobserved resistance to treatment.
+The orange line in Figure \ref{QMTEcomparison} is the treatment coefficient of an IV quantile regression \citep{Kaplan2017} for the 25th percentile, while the orange line in Figure \ref{QMTE50comparison} is the treatment coefficient of an IV quantile regression \citep{Kaplan2017} for the 50th percentile.
+Both IV quantile regressions use the censored outcome variable as the left-hand side variable, control for court district fixed effects, and use the judge's punishment rate as the instrument for the defendant being punished.

 Analyzing Figures \ref{QMTEcomparison} and \ref{QMTE50comparison}, we find that the IV quantile regression does not capture the rich heterogeneity behind the treatment effects of fines and community service.
 In particular, the IV quantile regression estimates suggest a negative effect, ignoring that the treatment increases time-to-recidivism for some defendant types.
 Importantly, the IV quantile regression estimates do not lie entirely within the 90\%-confidence intervals of the correctly estimated $QMTE\left(.25,\cdot\right)$ and $QMTE\left(.50,\cdot\right)$ functions (Figures \ref{QMTE25-CI} and \ref{QMTE50-CI}).